Creating Harmony By Understanding Personalities

 There are many mainstream methods and systems available for defining personality types and assessing individuals.
 The one that is most familiar to me and I find easy to digest and apply is DISC.
 DISC stands for the four primary components that make up each personality.
 D is for Dominance, I is for Influence, S is for Steadiness, and C is for Compliance.
 As mentioned before each individual is composed of their own blend of the four main personality characteristics.
 Applied to AV roles, an executive or project manager would be a D, a sales or marketing person would an I, a customer service or technical support representative would be an S and an engineer or programmer would be a C.

 Additionally, if you would like to learn about Understanding Personality Types for Increased Productivity and Success sign up on our mailing list or catch my AVIXA CTS RU accredited session at an upcoming event.
-This session will be presented at the AVIXA Women’s Council LA/OC Group on 11/5/2020.
-Registration is free to attend.
+This session will be presented on the January 24 Girl Boss LAVNCH & LEARN sponsored by Control Concepts.
+The event is free to attend and registration is now open.